Ongoing Strategic Assessment

 The Barrel

-The Barrel — strategic assessment of Hawaii's petroleum vulnerability during the Strait of Hormuz crisis
+The Barrel — ongoing strategic assessment of Hawaii's petroleum vulnerability after the first Hormuz panic spike

 By Ekewaka Lono | Oahu Underground